 Once a petition has been filed alleging the minimum injunction requirements, a temporary injunction is issued prohibiting contact with the petitioner (and in some cases minor children).
 Being served with an injunction can be a traumatic event because the respondent is often left homeless — scrambling to obtain resources to meet the necessities of life.

 If a petitioner has made unfounded allegations, an experienced injunction attorney reduces the chances that a permanent injunction will be entered against you.
-An attorney will be able to collect and organize evidence prior to the injunction hearing and present evidence and case law to the judge at the temporary injunction hearing.
+An attorney will be able to collect and organize evidence prior to the injunction hearing and present evidence and case law to the judge at the injunction hearing.
 Here are some examples of the type of evidence that is useful in defending injunctions:

 - Police Officers – In many cases, police officers are called when alleged domestic violence has occurred.
 Police officers typically interview both parties and observe the situation.
 If police officers do not observe evidence of domestic violence, they will not typically arrest the alleged aggressor.
 Testimony by a police officer than he or she did not observe domestic violence is very effective when defending injunctions.